 Rubbing shoulders with the Sunset Strip and the LGTBQ nightlife hub of Santa Monica Boulevard, Chamberlain West Hollywood is in good company.
 Days can be spent under the pinstripe cabanas of the rooftop pool – amid postcard-worthy rolling hills – before heading in for parmesan yucca fries and tongue-tingling passionfruit mojitos in restaurant Fit.
-The fashion-inspired space is awash in stylish details like marbled surfaces, geometric divides and a living wall punctuated with a gallery of mirrors.
-Monochromatic rooms spoil you with fireplaces and 60-inch TVs, while an eco-conscious mindset is reflected in the LED lighting, biodegradable straws and low-flow showerheads.
+The fashion-inspired space is awash in stylish details like marbled surfaces, geometric divides, and a living wall punctuated with a gallery of mirrors.
+Monochromatic rooms spoil you with fireplaces and 60-inch TVs, while an eco-conscious mindset is reflected in the LED lighting, biodegradable straws, and low-flow showerheads.

-Dating back to 1931, this historic Art Deco hotel located on the Sunset Strip has housed countless Hollywood heavy hitters, including Elizabeth Taylor, Marilyn Monroe and Frank Sinatra.
+Dating back to 1931, this historic art deco hotel located on the Sunset Strip has housed countless Hollywood heavy hitters, including Elizabeth Taylor, Marilyn Monroe, and Frank Sinatra.
 Combining old-world charm with modern convenience, the Sunset Tower Hotel promises an elegant experience that is surprisingly personal.
 The bright rooms feature floor-to-ceiling windows and unrivaled views in a subtly luxurious environment.
 The Tower Bar is a dignified haven offering classic cocktails and critically acclaimed cuisine backdropped by soothing live jazz.
 Relax poolside while taking in sweeping views of the city or take a day to rejuvenate at the world-class salon and spa.

 This urban oasis merges Hollywood style with London sensibility, creating an atmosphere that is both luxurious and social.
 Rooms are spacious and elegant, with balconies that provide impressive views of the city.
 Keeping with the theme, rooms also offer free calls to London.
-The hotel’s restaurant, the Boxwood Café, serves up a complimentary European-inspired continental breakfast in a bright and open setting every morning.
+The hotel’s restaurant, the Boxwood Cafe, serves up a complimentary European-inspired continental breakfast in a bright and open setting every morning.
 A rooftop pool provides a guest-only entrance with food and drinks served during the day.
 It’s also open to the public for cocktails and dancing at night.

 Hotelier Jeff Klein’s 850 is a chic and friendly B&B in the center of West Hollywood.
-The residential-style design, complete with fireplaces, oak flooring, marble sinks and panoramic city views, is reminiscent of a cozy European inn.
+The residential-style design, complete with fireplaces, oak flooring, marble sinks, and panoramic city views, is reminiscent of a cozy European inn.
 Brightly colored walls and bespoke wallpaper give off Wes Anderson vibes.
 There is a complimentary breakfast, an honor bar in the living room and a meze hour served on the terrace every evening.
-Keeping with the home-away-from-home feel, staff are friendly, attentive and happy to answer questions or give recommendations.
+Keeping with the home-away-from-home feel, staff are friendly, attentive, and happy to answer questions or give recommendations.